AmarOk1412/rori_server/README.md

 To understand the code, I will describe the process of a _RORIData_ through this application.
 A _RORIData_ is received by `core::Server::handle_client`.
 This function will make the distinction between a _RORIData_ for the server or for an endpoint.
 For example, if the datatype is _register_, it's a _RORIData_ for the server.
 This data is processed by the `ENDPOINTMANAGER` which manage endpoints.
 In the second case, the data is processed by a `ModuleManager` which calls modules for this datatype.
 To understand how modules works, you can read this [page](https://github.com/AmarOk1412/RORI/wiki/Write-modules).
 Then, when a module want to send data to a particular endpoint, it can use the API to get endpoint and send data.
 The code of these API is in `core::mod.rs` (TODO, the class will move in `core::API`).

-# TODO

-Improve regular expressions for text modules conditions, for example with word groups lexical fields.
-And improve the code to call modules.

 # Execution

 A binary is present in the _target/_ directory after a `cargo build` or you can execute `cargo run` in your shell.